insyri/tpy/README.md

 ## Legal

-Pylon is a copyright (c) of Uplol Inc. All rights reserved to Uplol.
+Pylon is a copyright (c) of Uplol Inc., all rights reserved to Uplol.

 Tpy is licensed under the MIT License.